Articles of Association of the

 * Do any other lawful things as may be conducive to the extension of British-Norwegian trade, commerce, finance, manufacturing or economic interests or incidental to the attainment of any or all of the above objectives.

-(b) To promote the individual interests of its members and create a network through social, cultural and entertaining contact among its members.
+(b) To promote the individual and collective interests of its members by providing a network of relationships through social and cultural activities

 4.01 The Chamber shall consist of members who may be:

-(c) Any other persons, partnerships, companies or corporations which the Board of the Chamber shall deem suitable for membership.
+(b) Any other persons, partnerships, companies, corporations and organisations which the Board of the Chamber shall deem suitable for membership.
 For the purpose of registration, the number of Members of the Chamber of Commerce is declared as being unlimited.

 Personal Members: 1 vote

-4.03 A candidate for membership shall sign a written application for election and an agreement to be bound, if accepted, by the Articles of Association and generally accepted standards of professional behaviour towards other member companies and individuals involved with the Chamber both in their business dealings and also with regards to activities linked to the Chamber.
+A candidate for membership shall submit a written application for election and an agreement to be bound, if accepted, by the Articles of Association and generally accepted standards of professional behaviour towards other member companies and individuals involved with the Chamber both in their business dealings and also with regards to activities linked to the Chamber.
 The application shall be brought before the Board who shall treat it as soon as possible and no later than at their next or subsequent meeting, when a majority of the Members of the Board then present or represented may admit the candidate as a Member.
 Such admission, together with submission of an application for membership and payment of the subscription, shall constitute membership and an agreement to be bound by these Articles of Association.
 No subscription fee shall be payable until the Member’s application has been accepted.
 The Board reserves the right to turn down an application for membership where it feels that such membership may lie contra to the Chamber’s interests.
 The Chamber’s General Manager shall keep a list of all members at the Chamber’s Office.

 The Board reserves the right to review, suspend or cancel a membership for incidents of a breach of these Articles or in circumstances where the Board has been advised of a breach of commonly accepted professional business behaviour towards another member or towards individuals involved with activities related to the Chamber.
-Any such person shall from the passing of such resolution cease to be a Member of the Chamber, provided that seven days` notice at least shall be given to such Member of the intention to propose such a resolution and he/she shall be given an opportunity of being present at the Meeting at which such resolution is proposed, and being heard in his/her defence.
+Any such member shall from the passing of such resolution cease to be a Member of the Chamber, provided that seven days` notice at least shall be given to such Member of the intention to propose such a resolution, and that the opportunity shall be given of being present at the Meeting at which such resolution is proposed, in order to present a defence if so desired.

-4.06 The Chamber may, at an Annual or general Meeting admit to honorary life membership individuals distinguished in their field, or who have rendered significant service to the Chamber.
-Honorary Members shall not be required to sign the application mentioned above, or to pay any such subscription.
-Notwithstanding the foregoing, honorary Members shall have all rights as Members as set out herein.
+The Chamber may, at an Annual or general Meeting admit to honorary life membership individuals distinguished in their field, or who have rendered significant service to the Chamber.
+Honorary Members shall not be required to sign the application mentioned above, or to pay any subscription or dues but notwithstanding the foregoing, Honorary Members shall have all rights as Members as set out herein.

 (b) If upon the winding up or dissolution of the Chamber, there remains, after the satisfaction of all its debts and liabilities, any property whatsoever, the same shall not be paid to or distributed among the Members of the Chamber, but shall be given or transferred to some other British or Norwegian Institution or Institutions having objects similar to the objectives of the Chamber, and which shall prohibit the distribution of its or their income and property amongst its or their members, to an extent at least as is imposed on the Chamber under and by virtue of Clause 5 hereof, such Institution or Institutions to be determined by the Members of the Chamber at or before the time of dissolution, and if and so far as effect cannot be given to the aforesaid provision, then to some British or Norwegian charitable object.

-The annual accounts of the Chamber should be examined by a member of the Chamber with accounting experience or from outside the Chamber, who will confirm that the annual accounts are a reasonable reflection of the Chamber’s financial situation for the year.
+The annual accounts of the Chamber should be examined by a member of the Chamber with accounting experience or by a suitable appointee from outside the Chamber, in order to verify that the annual accounts are a reasonable reflection of the Chamber’s financial situation for the year.
 The accounts shall be presented to the Annual General Meeting for Approval.
 The Chamber shall follow Norwegian law as to its accounting and auditing principles.

 7.03 All Members have the right of nominating candidates for election as Members of the Board as does the Board itself.
-A candidate may be considered if he/she has been nominated by at least two Members of the Chamber.
+A candidate may be considered by the Nominations Committee if he/she has been nominated by the Board or at least two Members of the Chamber.
 Candidates must be nominated in writing to the general manager at least 45 working days before the Annual General Meeting.
 The names of those proposed by the Nominations Committee for election must be notified to Members in a manner authorised by these Articles.

 The Chamber at the Meeting at which Members of the Board retire in the manner aforesaid, may fill all or any of the vacated offices by electing those candidates proposed by the Nominations Committee or any other eligible candidate with sufficient written support and nominated in accordance with the rule above.
 In the event of the number of candidates for election as Members of the Board exceeding the number of vacancies, the vacancies shall be filled by the candidate or candidates receiving the highest number of votes.
-The New Members of the Board shall assume office at the conclusion of the Meeting at which they were appointed.
+The elected Members of the Board shall assume office at the conclusion of the Meeting at which they were elected.

-7.04 The Chairman shall be elected by the AGM for a period of 2 years..
-The Board will elect the Vice Chairman and the Treasurer among its members at the first Board meeting following the AGM.
+7.04 The Chairman shall be elected by the AGM for a period of 2 years.
+The Board will elect the Vice Chairman among its members at the first Board meeting following the AGM.
 The Board may appoint a Treasurer.
 The Chairman shall not vote at Board meetings except in having a casting vote in case of equal votes given by the Board members.
 Any Board Member wishing to stand for the position of Chairman must be prepared to resign their seat on the Board.

 7.05 The Board shall meet at least four times a year.
-Members of the Board shall receive at least seven days notice of such meeting.
+Members of the Board shall receive at least seven days’ notice of such meeting.
 Meetings of the Board shall be presided over by the Chairman or by a Vice Chairman, or, in their absence, by one of the Board Members, who shall be elected Chairman for the day.
 A simple majority of those present who are eligible to vote shall constitute a quorum.
 The Chairman shall only have a casting vote as ruled in 7.04

-7.07 In the event of any Member of the Board not attending, resigning, dying or becoming insolvent between the regular periods of annual election, the Members of the Board may declare the seat vacant, and may elect another Member of the Chamber to fill such vacancy.
-The Member so elected to fill such vacancy shall hold office until the next Annual General Meeting, but he/she shall be eligible for re-election.
+7.07 In the event of any seat on the Board falling vacant for any reason, the Board may appoint another Member of the Chamber to fill such vacancy.
+The Member so appointed shall hold office until the next Annual General Meeting, but he/she shall then be eligible for election to the Board.